Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 As mentioned at the start, a top 10 list or best pedal is ridiculous because everybody has different needs.
 So in this section I will list different categories to consider and present an example of a pedal worth considering that matches that category.
 The pedals I list below are all excellent quality and highly recommended.
 But as I’ve mentioned, there are countless delay pedals out there so use my suggestions as a starting point and if you find another pedal that meets your needs, then that pedal is the best for you.
 This is a buyer’s guide so use it as a guide.

-If you want a great sounding delay pedal and you don’t care about the other features listed above, then I recommend considering the MXR Carbon Copy.
+For rock music, a simple delay pedal with a warm sound usually works best.
+If you want a great sounding delay pedal and you don’t care about the other advanced features listed above, then I recommend considering the MXR Carbon Copy (full review here).
 It’s an analog pedal that focuses on producing a warm sounding delay and it does a great job at that.
-You can see from the below diagram that it doesn’t get much simpler than that.
+You can see from the below diagram that it doesn’t get much simpler than this.

 While it is incredibly simple to use, the addition of the modulation button on the top left gives you some flexibility to your tone.
-The Carbon Copy has been an incredibly popular delay pedal and it’s mainly due to it’s simple features and excellent quality.
-Of course there are other simple delay pedals, but the Carbon Copy is a good starting point if you’re looking for simplicity.
-Check out my recommendation for the size category for another suggestion for a simple pedal.
+The Carbon Copy has been an incredibly popular delay pedal with rock guitarists (as well as other music styles) and it’s mainly due to its simple features and excellent quality.

 Best Delay Pedal for Flexibility